Lush #spycops campaign the rights and wrongs

 — Peter FRANCIS (@realspycop) June 3, 2018

-What the Advertising Standards Authority says
+What the Advertising Standards Authority says about the Lush campaign

 In a statement an ASA spokesperson said “We can confirm we received over 30 complaints about the Lush police campaign.
 The material displayed in the Lush shop window is not within our remit as it’s not a sales promotion.
 The online and social media entries don’t fall within our definition of advertising as set out in the Advertising Codes that online material must be ‘directly connected’ to the sale of goods and services.
 Although this material on the website and Twitter page associates the Lush brand with the campaign, the opinions expressed are not directly connected to the sale of their products.”